datacommonsorg/docsite/custom_dc/quickstart.md

     </tr>
     <tr>
       <td><a href="https://github.com/datacommonsorg/website/blob/master/custom_dc/env.list"><code>custom_dc/env.list</code></a></td>
-      <td>Contains environment variables for the Data Commons services.
+      <td>Contains environment variables for locally run Data Commons data management and services containers.
 For details of the variables, see the comments in the file.</td>
     </tr>
   </tbody>
 </table>